xandergos/infinite-tensor/MAINTAINABILITY.md

    - Call `f(window_index, *sliced_args, **sliced_kwargs)`.
    - Validate output shape matches `output_window.size`.
    - Accumulate into tiles via `_add_op`.
-   - Mark dependencies' tiles as "processed" for cleanup accounting.
 5. Assemble the output tensor by intersecting requested indices with tile bounds and copying from tile-local regions; squeeze collapsed dims.

 ## Data flow (writing)

-- `__setitem__`: only when no dependencies and not cleanup-marked.
+- `__setitem__`: only when no dependencies.
 Validates shape/device, intersects with tiles, writes into existing tiles, updates store.

 ## Dependencies and cleanup

-- Each dependent tensor registers its TensorWindow on its inputs.
-Inputs increment `dependency_windows_processed` per affected tile when dependents process windows.
+- Each dependent tensor registers its `TensorWindow` on its inputs.
+This allows upstream tensors to slice themselves correctly when dependents request data.
-- `_is_tile_needed`: computes how many dependent windows overlap a tile (including infinite-dependent-dim cases) and compares to processed count.
-- `mark_for_cleanup()`: immediately deletes tiles that are no longer needed; `_full_cleanup()` clears the store and trims dependency registrations when safe.

-- Tile Store:
-  - Stores infinite tensor metadata as dictionary of tensor_id -> tensor.
-Crucially, stores dependent tensor IDs.
-  - Stores a dictionary of tiles: (tensor_id, tile_index) returns a tile.
-  - Also stores a set of (tensor_id, window_index) keys that store whether a window has already been processed

-- When someone wants to know if a certain tile with key (tensor_id, tile_index) may be required we check 2 things:
-  - Is the tile marked for cleanup?
-If not, we cannot delete the tile as the user may still access it directly.
-  - Otherwise, go through each dependent tensor, find all dependent *windows*, and check if any of those windows is still unprocessed.
-If any are unprocessed, we cannot delete the tile.

 ## Public API surface

 - Construct with `InfiniteTensor(shape, f, output_window, args=..., kwargs=..., args_windows=..., kwargs_windows=..., chunk_size=..., dtype=..., tile_store=...)`.
 - Slice like a normal tensor: `tensor[:, y0:y1, x0:x1]`.
 - Compose with dependencies by passing other InfiniteTensors and corresponding TensorWindows.
-- Optional context management: `with InfiniteTensor(...) as t: ...` ensures cleanup.
+- Context management simply mirrors standard Python patterns; no automatic cleanup is triggered on exit.

 ## Notable constraints/quirks